GashinRS/kvasir-server-fork/Writerside/topics/Slices.md

 1. Via the Slice-specific Changes API at `/{podId}/slices/{sliceId}/changes`.
 2. Via the Slice-specific GraphQL interface at `/{podId}/slices/{sliceId}/query`, using the defined Mutation Type.

-For example: the following GraphQL document, defines mutations for adding or removing Person information (with context entry `"schema": "http://schema.org/"`):
+For example: the following GraphQL document defines mutations for adding or removing Person information (with context entry `"schema": "http://schema.org/"`):

 ```graphql